 The opportunities?
 Full-time research training

 Duration of support?
-Individuals may receive up to 5 years of aggregate Kirschstein-NRSA support at the predoctoral level including any combination of support from institutional training grants (e.g., T32) and an individual fellowship award.
-This F31 award only supports dissertation research training.
+Individuals may receive up to 5 years of aggregate Kirschstein-NRSA support at the predoctoral level (up to 6 years for dual-degree training, e.g., MD/PhD), including any combination of support from institutional training grants (e.g., T32) and an individual fellowship award.

 Where?
 At U.S. institutions (and foreign institutions if well justified)